Share This :

 Sports can take you on a roller coaster of emotion.
 One moment, you can be flying high with excitement; the next, you find yourself disappointed and struggling for answers.

 These disappointments can be difficult for both athletes and their parents to deal with.
-Reality is that disappointments are inevitable, so the question then becomes: what is the best way to respond when these difficulties arise?
+The reality is that disappointments are inevitable, so the question then becomes: What is the best way to respond when these difficulties arise?

 Here are three questions that both athletes and parents can turn to when they experience a bump in the road.

 Adopting a growth mindset is one of the most powerful ways to put a positive spin on a seemingly negative situation.
 The power of this principle lies in your capacity to control the only thing you have control over: your own development.

 Especially for younger athletes, getting cut from a team or sitting on the bench can be a painful experience.
 But a wise parent will help their child understand that they can always control their attitude, work ethic and desire to improve.

 It can be easy to feel sorry for yourself or to blame the coach for your circumstances.
 Don’t fall into this trap!
 Developing a victim mentality will only hurt you in the long run.
 Learn, grow and adapt to whatever circumstance comes your way.

 Regardless of the situation—a difficult coach, lack of playing time, suffering an injury, etc.—you can always find a way to improve!